clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 ### Assignment 1

-In `PATH` you will find an example of a FASTQ file generated with a NovaSeq sequencing machine: `q1.fq`
+In `~/lab1/` you will find an example of a FASTQ file generated with a NovaSeq sequencing machine: `q1.fq`

 !!! question "Question 1"